Books4Languages/pressbooks-lingua/README.md

 ## Changelog

+### 0.1.1
+New:
+Tweak:
+Fix: theme style is now overriding the default pressbooks style

 ### 0.1
 * Initial version.
 * New child theme based on Fitzgerald, a Luther's child theme
+* Custom stylesheets for every course level

 * **Custom Chapter Metadata:** new custom metaboxes for the custom page chapter
   * _Questions And Answers:_ this field allows teachers to insert a custom link.